Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/overview/essay.md

 - *Sutton SignWriting Evidence and Adoption* shows that the space is real enough to study responsibly.
 - *Sutton SignWriting Infrastructure and Program* explains the stewardship structure needed for cumulative research.
 - *Writing and Representation in Sutton SignWriting* provides the writing-systems theory behind durable signed text.
+- *Formal SignWriting* provides the technical infrastructure for corpus search, grammar, encoding, rendering, and tokenization work.

 The immediate reader path is *Language Without Sound*, *The Four Language Pathways*, *Reading Signed Text*, and *Research Program for Literacy Without Sound*.